CodeQL documentation

 Click to see the query in the CodeQL repository

-Python, unlike statically typed languages such as Java, allows complete freedom when calling methods during object initialization.
-However, standard object-oriented principles apply to Python classes using deep inheritance hierarchies.
-Therefore the developer has responsibility for ensuring that objects are properly initialized when there are multiple __init__ methods that need to be called.
+Python, unlike some other object-oriented languages such as Java, allows the developer complete freedom in when and how superclass initializers are called during object initialization.
+However, the developer has responsibility for ensuring that objects are properly initialized.

 There are a number of ways that an __init__ method may be be called more than once.